 Note: For rising-edge detection, the input signal must be High for at least two system clock periods following the rising edge.
-Similarly, for falling-edge detection, the input signal must be Low for at least two system clock periods following the falling edge.
+Similarly, for falling-edge detection, the input signal must be Low a.
+Tc is the clock period.

+for at least two system clock periods following the falling edge.
 Based on this criteria, the maximum input frequency for edge detection is 1/4 of the system frequency.